diohlicious/collection-management-app/Doc/Route.md

 ## [Table Of Contents](https://github.com/diohlicious/collection-management-app/blob/master/Readme.md)
 ## [Home](Menu.md)
 ## [Route](Route.md)
-Menu that contain map and today to-do-list.
+Menu that contain today to-do-list and its location in a map.
 From this menu user can proceed agreement to Account Detail

 1. [Account Detail](Account-Detail.md)
 ___